TEXT-Fitch rates New York City GOs 'AA'

 recession and ability to regain by March 2012 the number of private sector jobs

+2010.
 Another area of recent strength is the commercial real estate market.
-According

-to Cushman and Wakefield, the city recorded 30.1 million square feet of leasing
+According to Cushman and Wakefield, the city recorded 30.1 million square feet

-activity in 2011, the highest volume since 2000, although the city reports this
+of leasing activity in 2011, the highest volume since 2000, although the city

-strong wealth, with per capita income 130% of the national average.
-However, the
+benefits from its strong wealth, with per capita income 130% of the national

 The city's economy (and operating budget) is strongly linked to the financial